 2. Boost productivity

 Video calling increases the productivity of your team.
-Not only because advisors save time on travel, but video calls with clients are up to 30% shorter than physical meetings.
+Not only because advisors save time on travel, but our video call data shows us customer meetings via video are up to 30% shorter than physical meetings.

 Moreover, when customers have more complex queries, it’s easier to connect them with a subject matter expert from a central office or a different department.